mukhal/icl-ensembling/README.md

 This is code for our [paper](https://arxiv.org/abs/2308.08780) Exploring Demonstration Ensembling for In-context Learning published at the workshop on understanding foundation models at ICLR 2023.

-The code here is largely based on this [repository](https://github.com/Alrope123/rethinking-demonstrations), so many thanks to the authors of that amazing repo!

 <img width="1408" alt="image" src="https://github.com/mukhal/icl-ensembling/assets/5109053/1c0ea10b-66d5-4a3b-9f85-f0416f242bfc">